Optimizing Reusable Knowledge for Continual Learning via Metalearning: Experiments

 For our experiments, we use two benchmarks used in previous works \cite{ebrahimi2020adversarial, zenke2017continual, chaudhry2019continual}.
 The first one is 20-Split CIFAR-100 \cite{krizhevsky2009learning} that consists of splitting CIFAR-100 into 20 tasks, each one with 5 classes.
 The second one is 20-Split MiniImagenet \cite{vinyals2016matching} that consists of dividing its 100 classes into 20 tasks.

-In our experiments, we compare MARK with recent state of the art methods: Hard Attention Tasks (HAT) \cite{serra2018overcoming}, A-GEM \cite{chaudhry2018efficient}, Adversarial Continual Learning (ACL) \cite{ebrahimi2020adversarial}, and GPM \cite{saha2021gradient}.
-We do not provide comparison with GPM for CIFAR-100 as there are no public results for that experiment.
+In our experiments, we compare MARK with recent state of the art methods: Hard Attention to the Tasks (HAT) \cite{serra2018overcoming}, A-GEM \cite{chaudhry2018efficient}, Adversarial Continual Learning (ACL) \cite{ebrahimi2020adversarial}, GPM \cite{saha2021gradient}, Experience Replay and SupSup\cite{NEURIPS2020_ad1f8bb9}.
+We also include a Multitask baseline to serve as an upper bound for performance, where all tasks are trained jointly.
 In the Appendix, we include a comparison of the size of these alternative models with respect to MARK.
+All hyperparameters used for each method are also included in the Section \ref{sec:exp_details}.

 In terms of the feature embedding $F^t$ used to represent input instances, we test the following approaches: \begin{itemize}[leftmargin=*] \item \textbf{MARK-Task:} we train $F^t$ for each task adding a classifier on top of it that is trained using $D^t$.
 After training $F^t$, this classifier is discarded.